Become a Town Councillor

 Make a Change – Become a Town Councillor

-Thame Town Council is calling on residents who are passionate about their community to stand in the local elections on 2nd May 2019.
+Thame Town Council is calling on residents who are passionate about their community to stand in the local by-elections (Thame North Ward) on Thursday 6th May 2021.

 What do Councillors do?